BEd Syllabus & Subjects 2025

 Show Less

-B.Ed Specialisations
+B.Ed Syllabus Specialisations

 B.Ed course doesn’t have any sort of specialisation as such, however, the course helps you in providing specialisation in the subject from which you completed your graduation.
 So, let’s say you completed your graduation in B.Sc Biology, so now you have to take up Biology as a subject when applying for B.Ed.
-This will help you in achieving deeper understanding and knowledge about Biology during your B.Ed course.
+This will help you in achieving a deeper understanding and knowledge of Biology during your B.Ed course.
 So, based on this analogy, we have a couple of popular B.Ed specialisations as mentioned below:

 • B.Ed in Hindi